tmolteno/TART/software/README.md

 ## TART Software

-This tart telescope software is built using Docker.
-This directory is the top-level of all the software required.
+The telescope software is built using docker software containers.
+This directory is the top-level of all the software containers.
+Some of the containers run on the telescope itself (the API and web_app), while others are used for calibration and providing a catalog of known objects.

-### Installation on a target raspberry pi
+## Installation on a target raspberry pi

 The following procedure will install all the necessary TART software on a Raspberry Pi (Model 3) attached to the TART hardware.